Furniture as Extension, Not Feature

 A wooden bench that fades, a metal chair that dulls, or a stone seat that warms under the sun becomes part of the space over time.

-These materials are chosen the same way they are chosen indoors — for how they accept use over time, as What Patina Means in a Well-Made House describes.
+These materials are chosen the same way they are chosen indoors — for how they accept use over time, which is also what Thresholds: Where the House Changes Pace examines at the edges between built and open space.

 Fewer Pieces